Maiterney/TemaWordpressBoilerPlate/readme.txt

 ## Installation

-- Download the master12 folder from GitHub or from master12.com
+- Download the AgenciaOpen folder from GitHub or from AgenciaOpen.com
-- IMPORTANT: If you download it from GitHub make sure you rename the "master12-master.zip" file just to "master12.zip" or you might have problems using child themes !!
+- IMPORTANT: If you download it from GitHub make sure you rename the "AgenciaOpen-master.zip" file just to "AgenciaOpen.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the Master12 theme
+- Activate the AgenciaOpen theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your Master12 copy
+- Then open your terminal and browse to the location of your AgenciaOpen copy
 - Run: `$ npm install` and then: `$ gulp copy-assets`

 ### Running